 Here’s how to clear the browser cache in Safari:

 Click the Safari drop-down menu and select Preferences.

 Click the Advanced icon at the top and tick the box at the bottom for “Show Develop menu in menu bar.”

 Select the Develop drop down menu and click Empty Caches.

 There’s also a keyboard shortcut for emptying the cache in Safari: Command + Option + E. This shortcut automatically clears the Safari cache without you having to search for it.

 How to clear your Google Chrome browser cache

 Here’s how to clear the browser cache for Google Chrome on a Mac:

-Step 1: Open Chrome, click on the three dots in the top-right corner, and select Settings.
+Click on the three dots in the top-right corner of your Chrome browser window and select Settings.

 How to clear your Firefox browser cache